 Corporate card surcharges

-GOV.UK Pay supports adding a surcharge when a user pays with a corporate credit or debit card.
+GOV.UK Pay supports adding a surcharge if your user pays with a corporate credit or debit card.
 You can contact GOV.UK Pay support to ask the team to set this up for you.

 Each surcharge is a flat amount added to a payment.
 If you’d like to discuss adding surcharges as percentages, please contact us.